Kong/docs.konghq.com/app/_src/gateway/get-started/ai-gateway.md

 curl -Ls https://get.konghq.com/ai | bash
 ```
 This script prompts you for information about the AI providers you wish to configure and proceeds to
 run a {{site.base_gateway}} container and configure the AI plugins appropriately.
-The script is interacive
+The script is interactive
 allowing you to selectively configure the AI providers.

 After the AI Gateway is deployed, the script will display information you can use to evaluate the